 An early but continuing project has been the Jack Foster Trail, which starts at the top of Southey Point Road and continues down to the ocean.
 The club first started work on the Jack Foster Memorial Trail in 1992.
 (Jack was a member of the club and led hikes along this Ministry of Highways right of way.)
 For years the path to the beach was problematic with walkers having to cross wet, muddy sections and then having to rely on a rope for the final descent.
-In 2012 the club built boardwalks over some of the muddy bits, and the next year stairs were built to the beach, partly funded by a grant from BC Nature.
-In 2020 a memorial bench was installed in memory of Herb Otto near the stairs he had designed and built with club members.
-Additional boardwalks and work on the stairs was also completed that year.
+In 2012 the club built boardwalk over some of the muddy bits and the next year stairs were built to the beach.
+In 2020 a memorial bench was installed for Herb Otto near the stairs he had designed and built with club members.
+Additional boardwalk and work on the stairs was also completed that year.

-Courtesy Murray Coates
+Photo courtesy of Murray Coates

-Celebrating the installation of the memorial bench for Herb Otto on the Jack Foster Trail

-For many years the club has had contracts with BC Parks to help maintain the trails in the island's provincial parks.
-This has involved monitoring and clearing debris from the trails, annual broom cutting in Ruckle Park and elsewhere, and, more recently, the development of new trails and all trail signage in Mt.
+Celebrating the installation of the memorial bench for Herb Otto annual broom cutting in Ruckle Park and elsewhere, and, more recently, the development of new trails in Mt.
 Erskine and Burgoyne Bay.
 Long-time club members Tony Pedersen and Brian Radford were cited by K2 Park Services in 2007 "for their many hours of trail maintenance, removal of fallen trees and bridge work," as well as for installing "screens for traction control on various bridges ... to prevent anyone from slipping during the wet season."
 Tony was especially busy in Ruckle Park for many years, while Brian was the main custodian of the trails on Mt.
 Maxwell.
 Brian's Mt.
 Maxwell trail map was the basis for the signage that now helps visitors find their way on the trails.